GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 ![Successful Cache Management Installation](../img/Cluster_Manager-14.png)

+Status indicators will be displayed in few seconds.

 Once this task is complete, the Gluu Server cluster is fully functional.

 Navigate to the hostname of the proxy server provided in the `Settings` option.